da5nsy/ReproducibleResearch/episodes/step6Automate.md

 You could automatically send them back an email with some expectation management ("I will get back to you within 10 business days") and information about your work, and have this form save to a spreadsheet, so you can keep a list of people who may be reusing your work.

-You can email them with your preferred citation.
+You can email them with your preferred citation ([helpful guide](https://the-turing-way.netlify.app/communication/citable/citable-cite)).
 Knowing how your work has been reused and referenced can be useful when you are applying for the next round of grants.

 :::::::::::::::::::::::::::::::::::::::::::::::